aegisjalmur/react_todo/README.md

+Reviving react skills in order to land a job this time!
+This is the first project on the journey.. more to come soon!

+This is a small todo App written with React.
+Been coding along a tutorial, it covers react basics such as state and components.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.